hawtio/website/src/docs/plugins.md

 title: "Plugins"
 ---

-**hawtio** is highly modular with lots of plugins (see below), so that hawtio can discover exactly what services are inside a JVM and dynamically update the console to provide an interface to them as things come and go.
-So after you have deployed hawtio into a container, as you add and remove new services to your JVM the hawtio console updates in real time.
+**hawtio** is highly modular with lots of plugins (see below).
+After you have deployed hawtio into a container, as you add and remove new services to your JVM, the hawtio console updates in real time.

 For more details see the [Configuration Guide](http://hawt.io/configuration/index.html) and [How Plugins Work](http://hawt.io/plugins/howPluginsWork.html).

 ## Included Plugins

-The following plugins are all included by default in the [hawtio-web.war](https://oss.sonatype.org/content/repositories/public/io/hawt/hawtio-web/1.5.9/hawtio-web-1.5.9.war) distro.
+The following plugins are all included by default in [hawtio-web.war](https://oss.sonatype.org/content/repositories/public/io/hawt/hawtio-web/1.5.9/hawtio-web-1.5.9.war).
 You can see the [source for the all default plugins here](https://github.com/hawtio/hawtio/tree/master/hawtio-web/src/main/webapp/app).

 <table class="table">